m-kru/hbs/user-manual/commands.typ

 However, this is not a major issue in practice.
 Dumping cores, even for large designs, does not take more than a few seconds, as the `dump-cores` command does not run the target tool flow.

-The below figure presents an example dependency graph generated for VSC8211 (Ethernet PHY) chip tester design.
+The following figure presents an example dependency graph generated for VSC8211 (Ethernet PHY) chip tester design:
 #align(center)[
   #image("images/vsc8211-graph.pdf", width: 100%)
 ]